Cryru/The-Struggles-Of-Running-And-Statically-Linking-Mono/ReadMe.md

 *Disclaimer: The information below is **not to be considered the absolute truth**.
-It is simply what worked for me on Windows in regards to getting my Mono code to run on Ubuntu and Mac.*
+It is simply what worked for me on Windows in regards to getting my Mono code to run on Linux and Mac.*

 # 0. Prerequisites

 - Visual Studio 2017
   - When installing add: Clang and the VS SDK.
-- Mono
+- Mono (I use version 5.16.0)
 - Knowledge of terminal commands and computers.

 # 1. Downloading Target SDK